 e.
 Change Penalties

 If a ticket has to be changed and a penalty is incurred, the traveler may claim payment from Stanford for the penalty.
 The penalty may be an allowable charge to a sponsored project.
 When trips must be cancelled, travelers are encouraged to rebook tickets for travel at a later date whenever possible.
-Travelers may wish to request payment for tickets to be used later by submitting an Advance in the iOU application.
-See Quick Steps: Request a Travel Advance in iOU.
+Travelers may wish to request payment for tickets to be used later by requesting an Advance in the Expense Requests system.
+See How To: Create Advance Request.

 f.
 Unused Airline Tickets

 Travelers are encouraged to rebook unused tickets whenever possible (see 3.d.).
 If it is not possible to use the ticket through rebooking, then it may be payable with proper documentation.
-An unused ticket affidavit must be completed and submitted with the iOU expense report.
+An unused ticket affidavit must be completed and submitted in Expense Requests with an expense report.
 Go here to obtain a copy.
 Unused tickets should be charged to an unrestricted account (PTA).

 g.
 U.S. Government Sponsor

 If air travel will be paid by a federally-sponsored project, flying on a U.S. airline is usually required (Fly America Act).
 In some cases, the sponsor's written prior approval may be required before each trip or each foreign trip.
-For more information on the Fly America Act, see Policy Notes: Fly America Act (U.S. Air Carrier Requirement).
+For more information on the Fly America Act, see Policy Notes: Fly America Act and Open Skies Exceptions (Air Carrier Requirements).

 a.
 Lodging Choice